material-motion/material-motion/concepts/primitives.md

 **Custom forces**: A physical simulation system should also allow for the expression of arbitrary forces.

+---

+The following primitives are more structural in nature than the delta primitives described above.

 ## Timeline

 **What it is**: *an object that contains a floating-point value, which can be driven by a delta primitive, and to which Tweens may be associated*.